lineality/cs-computer-science-curriculum/README.md

 https://en.wikipedia.org/wiki/C_%28programming_language%29
 https://www.amazon.com/Programming-Language-2nd-Brian-Kernighan/dp/0131103628

-4. Another approach is extensive use of free code challenge and exam sites:
+4. Another approach is extensive use of free 'code challenge' and exam sites:
 (The idea being that in the course of doing so you will discover a cross section of practical and theoretical topics.)
+#### For Desktop:
 - Leetcode https://leetcode.com/
 - Edabyte https://edabit.com/
 - Code Signal  https://app.codesignal.com/